 |Nutritional Guidelines (per serving)|

-While it is not really a manhattan in the traditional sense, the Mile High Manhattan is a very loose interpretation of the classic whiskey cocktail.
+While it is not really a Manhattan in the traditional sense, the Mile High Manhattan is a loose interpretation of the classic whiskey cocktail.
 Though there is no vermouth and resembles its namesake in whiskey alone, it is just as alluring.

-The recipe is very simple and elegant.
-In it we add vanilla and orange to a premium bourbon, then finish it off with a hint of anise.
+The recipe is simple and elegant; in it, we add vanilla and orange to a premium bourbon, then finish it off with a hint of anise.
 The result is a dynamic drink that has a slight herbal spice to contrast the sweetness.

 (Recipe from Makers Mark Bourbon Whisky)